CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Introduction.md

 ## What's New in v1

-The Dashboard API has evolved significantly, providing hundreds of endpoints to manage your Meraki networks.
-With this growth, it started to become challenging to find resources quickly.
-Meraki prides itself on simplicity and to that end, the API has been restructured to provide a more intuitive experience for working with the API.
+The Dashboard API has evolved significantly, providing hundreds of endpoints to manage your Meraki networks!

+We want to do so much more.
+But in order for us to include many of these new featues or improvements, we need to break a few things.

+The focus of this version is on **Simplicity** and **Scale**, by providing an enjoyable developer experience.

+The API documentation, Postman and Python library will remain synced and up-to-date with improved organization.

 In addition, several improvements and new endpoints have been included with this major release.